Enter the mass of an object and the characteristic length into the calculator to determine the linear density.

 Is linear density constant?

 Linear density is constant only if the mass of the object is constant along the length being measured.
-For example, if you are looking a rod with even mass along the entire length, then no matter what section you look at the linear density will be constant.
+For example, if you are looking at a rod with even mass along the entire length, then no matter what section you look at the linear density will be constant.

 Does linear density change with tension?